Xavaitron/Recruitment_Tast_Mastering_Web3_by_Pratyush/README.md

 4. Display all slots available in a particular sport
 5. Show a user's history, including all the cancellations and bookings.
 6. Check the availability of a particular slot
+7. Store each transaction(cancellation/booking) as an object

+>Couldn't add frontend due to time constraints

 This is the output of the program if you run it.